-Understanding how to write a movie script, also known as a screenplay, can seem daunting at first, but once you understand script format and structure you can then focus on your creativity.
+Understanding how to write a movie script, also known as a screenplay, can seem daunting at first, but once you understand script format and structure, you can focus on your creativity.
+We’ll take you through the process of writing a screenplay so that you can begin building that great movie idea into a professional script.
+If you’re wondering how to write a script, this guide will give you the steps.

 Watch: Anatomy of a Screenplay — Ultimate Guide

-What Is A Screenplay
+What is a Screenplay

 How To Format a Screenplay

 Screenplay format is relatively simple, but it’s one of those things that can seem a bit daunting until you’ve actually learned how to do it.
+Every screenwriter must understand formatting rules to ensure their screenplay is industry-ready.

 The basics of script formatting are as follows:

-• Character names must have uppercase letters and be positioned starting 3.7 inches from the left side of the page
+• Character Names: Must have uppercase letters and be positioned starting 3.7 inches from the left side of the page.

 Script formatting breakdown in StudioBinder